sc-idevops/devops-notes/class-notes/BashFunctions.md

+##Bash Functions
+function-name() {
+  echo "your commands"

+}

+just call the function by name when you want to use it

+its recommended to echo variables at some point in the script to help with debugging and so the user can follow along with the script's workings

+##Passing Values to Bash Functions

+values are numerical and positional. $1, $2, just like parameters for the script

+### etc
 ##hidden characters and hating life
 sometimes different line endings between windows/unix can cause issues in your script `:set list` allows you to view hidden characters